juanrebolledo17/snake-game/README.md

 # Snake Game

-Classic Snake Game build with javascript and the following functionalities:
+Classic Snake Game build with html, css and javascript with the following functionalities:

 - Keeping the score and the highest score ever achieved.
 - Use the local storage in the user's browser to store and retrieve the value of the highest score.